-Yum China Holdings, Inc. is the largest restaurant company in China in terms of system sales, with \$9.9 billion of revenues in 2021 and over 11,700 restaurants as of year-end 2021.
-Our growing restaurant network consists of our flagship KFC and Pizza Hut brands, as well as emerging brands such as Little Sheep, Huang Ji Huang, Lavazza, COFFii & JOY, Taco Bell and East Dawning.
-We have the exclusive right to operate and sublicense the KFC, Pizza Hut and, subject to achieving certain agreed-upon milestones, Taco Bell brands in China, (excluding Hong Kong, Macau and Taiwan), and own the intellectual property of the Little Sheep, Huang Ji Huang, COFFii & JOY and East Dawning concepts outright.
-We also established a joint venture with Lavazza Group, the world-renowned family-owned Italian coffee company, to explore and develop the Lavazza coffee shop concept in China.
+Yum China Holdings, Inc. is the largest restaurant company in China in terms of system sales, with \$9.6 billion of revenues in 2022 and nearly 13,000 restaurants as of year-end 2022.
+Our growing restaurant network consists of our flagship KFC and Pizza Hut brands, as well as emerging brands such as Taco Bell, Lavazza, Little Sheep and Huang Ji Huang.
+We have the exclusive right to operate and sublicense the KFC, Pizza Hut and, subject to achieving certain agreed-upon milestones, Taco Bell brands in China, (excluding Hong Kong, Macau and Taiwan), and own the intellectual property of the Little Sheep and Huang Ji Huang concepts outright.
+We also established a joint venture with Lavazza Group, the world-renowned family-owned Italian coffee company, to explore and develop the Lavazza coffee concept in China.
 KFC was the first major global restaurant brand to enter China in 1987.
-With more than 30 years of operations, we have developed extensive operating experience in the China market.
-We have since grown to become the largest restaurant company in China in terms of 2021 system sales, with 11,788 restaurants covering over 1,600 cities primarily in China as of December 31, 2021.
+With more than 35 years of operations, we have developed extensive operating experience in the China market.
+We have since grown to become the largest restaurant company in China in terms of 2022 system sales, with nearly 13,000 restaurants covering over 1,800 cities primarily in China as of December 31, 2022.
 We believe that there are significant opportunities to expand within China, and we intend to focus our efforts on increasing our geographic footprint in both existing and new cities.

 KFC is the leading and the largest quick-service restaurant ("QSR") brand in China in terms of system sales.
-As of December 31, 2021, KFC operated over 8,100 restaurants in more than 1,600 cities across China.
-KFC primarily competes with western QSR brands in China, such as McDonald's, Dicos and Burger King, among which we believe KFC had an approximate two-to-one lead over its nearest competitor in terms of store count as of the end of 2021.
+As of December 31, 2022, KFC operated over 9,000 restaurants in more than 1,800 cities across China.
+KFC primarily competes with western QSR brands in China, such as McDonald's, Dicos and Burger King, among which we believe KFC had an approximate two-to-one lead over its nearest competitor in terms of store count as of the end of 2022.
 In the third quarter of 2020, the Company completed the acquisition of an additional 25% interest in an unconsolidated affiliate that operates KFC stores in and around Suzhou, China ("Suzhou KFC"), increasing our equity interest to 72% and allowing the Company to consolidate the entity.
+In December 2022, the Company acquired an additional 20% equity interest in Suzhou KFC, bringing our total ownership to 92%.
 In the fourth quarter of 2021, the Company completed the acquisition of a 28% equity interest in Hangzhou Catering Service Group ("Hangzhou Catering"), which holds a 45% equity interest in an unconsolidated affiliate that operates KFC stores in and around Hangzhou, China ("Hangzhou KFC"), increasing our equity interest to approximately 60% directly and indirectly, and allowing the Company to consolidate Hangzhou KFC.

 Pizza Hut is the leading and the largest casual dining restaurant ("CDR") brand in China in terms of system sales and number of restaurants.
-As of December 31, 2021, Pizza Hut operated over 2,500 restaurants in over 600 cities.
-Measured by number of restaurants, we believe Pizza Hut had an approximate six-to-one lead over its nearest western CDR competitor in China as of the end of 2021.
+As of December 31, 2022, Pizza Hut operated over 2,900 restaurants in over 650 cities.
+Measured by number of restaurants, we believe Pizza Hut had an approximate five-to-one lead over its nearest western CDR competitor in China as of the end of 2022.